csip-io/developerhub/docs/api/writing-device-data.md

 3. A valid data feed object must be provided as payload - see Data Feed.

-4. Valid credentials must be provided - see [API Keys](http://localhost:3000/docs/apiaccess).
+4. Valid credentials must be provided - see [API Keys](https://csip.io/docs/apiaccess).

 > ### ❗️ API Keys
 > In order to complete a write operation successfully the system requires to know the requester and the destination object identities.
 A destination object can be a device or app property.
 >
-API key credentials conveyed in the basic authentication header provides Connio with both the identity of the requester (authentication), and the authorization information.
+API key credentials conveyed in the basic authentication header provides Csipio with both the identity of the requester (authentication), and the authorization information.
 A combination of URL path and prop attribute defined in the data feed or object provides the system with the destination object identity.
 >
 In many cases the system acts differently on the request based on the requester's identity.
 For example, if the requester is a device, and the request is a write operation, the system doesn't consider this as a device command and send it to the physical device.
 On the other hand, if the requester is an external entity, then it considers it as a device command and sends this data to the device automatically over MQTT.
 We are going into details of this mechanism shortly.